laminas/laminas-validator/doc/book/validators/not-empty.md

 Some projects have differing opinions of what is considered an "empty" value: a string with only whitespace might be considered empty, or `0` may be considered non-empty (particularly for boolean sequences).
-To accommodate differing needs, `Zend\Validator\NotEmpty` allows you to configure which types should be validated as empty and which not.
+To accommodate differing needs, `Laminas\Validator\NotEmpty` allows you to configure which types should be validated as empty and which not.

 The following types can be handled: